AkiMed™

 Designed to degrade.

-Engineered to repair what is lost.
+Engineered to repair

 Akira Science develops programmable and bioresorbable biomaterials for soft tissue repair.